chiki12/chiki12.github.io/_projects/1_project.md

     The workflow of the proposed prompt refinement system, consisting of an image generator, an language model, and OutfitTransformer CP model.
 </div>

--	Item Description Prompt:
- Item descriptions used as input for the image generator
--	Refinement Language Prompt:
- Prompts used as input for the language model to refine item descriptions
--	Image Generation Prompt:
-Prompt used by the image generator to generate items based on item descriptions

 By intergrating fashion scoring model{% cite sarkar2023outfittransformer %}, image generative model and large language model in the system and automize it with outfit set data, it can automatically refining the text description prompt from initial description and generate new images following scores of fashion scoring system as a sole metric.